The Scientific Benefits of Long Runs

 This pace is roughly one minute slower than your marathon race pace, or around 90 seconds per mile slower than your current 10K pace, and two minutes slower than your 5k pace.

-“When you run below your aerobic threshold (slower than marathon to 50K pace for most runners), you utilize both fat and carbohydrates for two separate pathways of aerobic metabolism,” explains Laura, also founder of Laura Norris Running.
-“If you go too fast, your body converts to just aerobic metabolism with carbohydrates (assuming you stay below your anaerobic threshold); while you still use fat, you neglectfully adapting the fat utilization.
+If you go too fast, your body converts to just aerobic metabolism with carbohydrates (assuming you stay below your anaerobic threshold); while you still use fat, you neglectfully adapt the fat utilization.
 Slowing down trains your body to use both energy systems – and helps bonk-proof your marathon.”

 What should I eat on long runs?

 Eat a carb-dense meal of about 300 calories about an hour before.
 Take a gel about every 30-45 minutes with water.
 Ideally, aim for 30 grams of carbs every 30 minutes.
 Studies show that runners who fuel early and often on their long runs have better performance.
+(Get my top running gels and how to use energy gels for running)

 Eat a carb and protein-dense snack of about 300 calories or more within 30 minutes of completing your run.
 Then eat another meal full of carbs, proteins, and healthy fats about 2 hours after your run.
-This is key to recovery.
+This is key to post-run recovery.

 3 Long Run Variations